wp-plugins/wp2yt-uploader/readme.txt

 * Expansion section - updated with new icons frequently
 * Inclusion of user requested icons (with donation)
 * Pro Version in Development - plans to release as unpaid
+* Pre-defined classes for easy icon styling
+* Demo/Example page with sample code and Icon Playground

 **Usage**
 To include an icon on to any page of your site, simply click on the icon that you want to use and copy the provided code.